73rhodes/node-python/README.md

 About
 ---
 A simple wrapper for NodeJS to interact programatically with the Python shell.
-Enables the use of Python-based toolkits from Node.
+Enables the use of Python-based tools from Node.

+The module is in early beta; contributors are welcome and appreciated.

 Example
 ---